 4. Fights Inflammation and Skin Irritations

-St. John’s wort has antibacterial properties and may also help fight inflammation that’s at the root of most diseases.
+St. John’s wort has antibacterial properties and may also help fight chronic inflammation.
 When applied topically, it relieves symptoms associated with minor wounds and skin irritations, working as a natural treatment for eczema, a home remedy for burn relief and a way to naturally treat hemorrhoids.